danielagarciacobos4/PacBio_GenomeAssembly_annotation/active_notes.md

-# Genome Assembly with PacBio
+# Genome Assembly and RNA-seq Annotation

 The following pipeline will show the scripts and results obtained from a PacBio (SMRT CELL) genome assembly and RNA seq annotation for the South American aquatic snake *Helicops angulatus*.
 Depending of the resources and cluster capacity needed, some scripts are in the HUXLEY cluster (PBS scripting) and others are in the MENDEL cluster (SLURM- BATCH).

+# 1. Genome assembly
+I sequenced the genome of Helicops angulatus from Orinoquia, Colombia.
+The tissue corresponds

 Need to update everything I have done so far: